 Traditional automation and RPA can only be used to automate repetitive, mechanical, straightforward, and mundane tasks which follow a rigid set of rules and hardly require analysis or thinking.
 Cognitive automation, on the other hand, is all about bringing automation to major enterprise processes that require a certain level of decision-making, human-like judgment, intelligence, and insights.
 It enables machines to complement the human workforce when it comes to tasks or processes that involve challenging amounts of data to be processed, monitored, and analyzed with specific business objectives.

 The type of data processed

-RPA typically is applied to automate processes that require decisions that follows a simple if/then logic – to eliminate the manual effort from time-consuming tasks that need rapid and monotonous step-by-step actions.
-CPA on the other hand, enables machines to make human-like conversations and make decisions as a result of AI and NLP-led training that they go through to learn human behavior and comprehend information in various formats including but not limited to voice and video.
+RPA typically is applied to automate processes that require decisions that follow a simple if/then logic – to eliminate the manual effort from time-consuming tasks that need rapid and monotonous step-by-step actions.
+Cognitive process automation on the other hand, enables machines to make human-like conversations and make decisions as a result of AI and NLP-led training that they go through to learn human behavior and comprehend information in various formats including but not limited to voice and video.

 Intelligently Automate Your Business Processes with E42

-E42 is a no-code cognitive process automation (CPA) platform that offers enterprises the ability to implement various AI workers irrespective of their line of business to automate complex tasks or processes.
-These AI workers could be customized accordingly to help businesses solve a particular problem area across verticals and functions.
-The most integral component of these AI workers is that they can think like humans, predict customer behavior, understand user sentiments, take charge based on analysis, as well as learn from each interaction.
-These AI workers can work independently or can be clubbed with other AI workers in the fields of HR, finance, IT, customer care, and more – bringing process-agnostic automation to enterprises!
+E42 is a no-code Cognitive Process Automation platform that offers enterprises the ability to implement various AI co-workers irrespective of their line of business to automate complex tasks or processes.
+These AI co-workers could be customized accordingly to help businesses solve a particular problem area across verticals and functions.
+The most integral component of these AI co-workers is that they can think like humans, predict customer behavior, understand user sentiments, take charge based on analysis, as well as learn from each interaction.
+These AI co-workers can work independently or can be clubbed with other AI co-workers in the fields of HR, finance, IT, customer care, and more – bringing process-agnostic automation to enterprises!